 Fall or spring.
 Credit to be arranged.
 S-U grades optional.

+Hours to be arranged.
+Department faculty.
 Independent advanced work by graduate students recommended by their chair and approved by the department chair and instructor.

 TXA 620 Physical Properties of Fiber-Forming Polymers and Fibers